 If someone is skipped due to failing flow filters, this person still move forward and be scheduled for the next step.
 We do not remove someone from a flow completely if they fail the flow's filters at a single step; contacts will continue to be scheduled for the next step.
 Due to the nature of some flow filters, if someone is skipped once, they will continue to be skipped for all subsequent steps.
 However, this is not true for all flow filters.
 For some, the evaluation could change as someone moves through a flow.
 For this reason, to keep behavior consistent, we do not remove someone from a flow completely if they fail the flow's filters at a single step.

-Note that the flow filter Has not been in flow in X days acts similarly to a trigger filter and is only available in metric-triggered flows.
-While metric-based flows will trigger every time someone performs the triggering action, list- and segment-based flows only trigger once, so there is no need for this filter.
+Note that the flow filter Has not been in flow in X days acts similarly to a trigger filter and is not available for list- or segment-triggered flows.
+List- and segment-based flows only trigger once, so there is no need for this filter.

 Options for Filter Conditions